Reserve now for Fall 2025 delivery

 True King Alfred Daffodils

-The bulbs sold in the United States under the banner of King Alfred today are not the King Alfred Daffodil that’s officially recognized by horticultural authorities, but rather hybrids that have actually improved upon the original cultivar.
+The bulbs sold in the United States under the banner of King Alfred today are not the King Alfred Daffodil officially recognized by horticultural authorities.
+Rather, they are hybrids that have actually improved upon the original cultivar.
 These “King Alfred-type” or “King Alfred Improved” daffodils might in fact be varieties like Dutch Master, Rijnveld’s Early Sensation, Marieke, or Golden Harvest.
-Those are varieties that are actually better than King Alfred, producing flowers that are usually hardier and larger.
-But in the United States, gardeners are accustomed to calling any tall yellow narcissus by the King Alfred name, arguably making it one of the most famous types of daffodil.

 Hybridized newcomers help explain why King Alfred Daffodils stopped being widely cultivated.
 As varieties with more marketable features came along, growers allocated more and more of their fields to these new types and less and less to the older types.
-Although we don’t know the exact reasons why different growers made the switch, it’s a common story in the bulb industry and accounts for the disappearance of a number of different flowers.
+Although we don’t know the exact reasons why different growers made the switch, it’s a common story in the bulb industry.
+It accounts for the disappearance of a number of different flowers.
 By the 1930s, the cultivar was no longer being produced at a large scale.

 A trio of King Alfred daffodils